vdutts7/Pacman/README.md

         pip install -e .

-    I did it for not having import issues when importing stuff from past project (and because PyCharm is happier this way).
+    I did it for not having import issues when importing stuff from past projects (and because PyCharm is happier this way).

 - For the sake of clarity, my additional comments in the code starts with the character `§`.
-I started doing this when I wrote in sections not meant to written by the student, but I then began doing this for all comments...
+I started doing this when I wrote in sections not meant to be written by the student, but I then began doing this for all comments...

 ### Project 1 - Graph search - Implementation Notes